guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

     }
     ```

 - The `logWarnings` indicates even that have occured that you might (should) be interested in.
-Mostly that enemy Battle Cruisers are shooting at you.
+Mostly that enemy Battle Cruisers are shooting at you. `logWarnings` is an aray of `WarningLogItem`, the latter is a union type, which version it is is given by the value of `eventType`.
+In this version of the game there is only one type in this  union: `WarningLogItemWormholeBomb`

 	```
-	WarningLogItem
+	WarningLogItemWormholeBomb
 	{
 		"unixtime"  : Unixtime
 		"eventUUID" : UUID
 		"eventType" : "WormholeBomb"
 		"eventData" : {
-			"source" : {
+			"source" : WarningLogItemWormholeBombEventDataSource
+			"target" : Ship
+		}
+	}

+	WarningLogItemWormholeBombEventDataSource
+	{
 		"location"     : MapPoint
-				"nomenclature" : "BattleCruiser"
+		"nomenclature" : String # ship nomenclature
-				"username"     : ENEMY-USERNAME
+		"username"     : String # enemy username
-			}
-			"target" : Ship # CapitalShip, BattleCruiser or EnergyCarrier }
 	}

 	```

 For the moment the game only reports wormholes bomb.
 Note that the target is always one of your ships, so the report gives you the uuid of that ship, you might want to move it, if it's not destroyed yet, and possibly shoot back if you have Battle Cruisers nearby.